 "I feel that my education at Castleton has taught me that no matter where you start, you can accomplish anything."

-Political Science is a relatively new major at Castleton, although it is a discipline that stretches back to the writings of Thucydides.
-Political science is the study of politics and government, power, public policies, and political behavior.
-As a political science student you will learn about international relations, American government, political theory, and the methods by which scholars study political behavior and government.
-You will also learn to apply theoretical and empirical analysis to better understand political power and governmental activity.
+As a Political Science student you will learn about international relations, American government, political theory, and the methods by which scholars study political behavior and government.
+You will also apply theoretical and empirical analysis to better understand political power and governmental activity.